uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

 Data management
 ===============

-This section includes descriptions of concepts and objects that operate with data.
-For |dal_short_name|, such set of operations, or **data management**, is distributed among different stages of a :ref:`data analytics pipeline
+This section includes descriptions of concepts and objects that operate on data.
+For |dal_short_name|, such set of operations, or **data management**, is distributed between different stages of the :ref:`data analytics pipeline
 <data_analytics_pipeline>`.
-From data management angle of view, this pipeline
+From a perspective of data management, this pipeline
-contains three main steps of data acquisition, preparation, and computation:
+contains three main steps of data acquisition, preparation, and computation (see on the picture below):

-1. Raw data acquisition.
+1. Raw data acquisition

-  - Transferring out-of-memory data into in-memory representation from sources like databases, files, remote storages, etc.
+  - Transfer out-of-memory data from various sources (databases, files, remote storages) into an in-memory representation.

-2. Data preparation.
+2. Data preparation

-  - Performing data normalization, filtering.
-  - Recovery of missing values
+  - Support different in-memory :term:`data formats <Data format>`.
-  - Compression and decompression of the data.
+  - Compress and decompress the data.
-  - Conversion of data to numeric representation.
+  - Convert the data into numeric representation.
-  - Supporting different in-memory :term:`data formats <Data format>`.
+  - Recover missing values.
+  - Filter the data and perform data normalization.
-  - Computation of statistics on numerical data like mean, variance, covariance, etc.
+  - Compute various statistical metrics for numerical data, such as mean, variance, covariance.

-3. Algorithm computation.
+3. Algorithm computation

-  - Streaming in-memory numerical data to the algorithm.
+  - Stream in-memory numerical data to the algorithm.

 In complex usage scenarios, data flow can go through these three stages back and forth.
 For example, when the full data are not available at the start of the computation, it can be done step-by-step with blocks of data.
-After computation on the current block the next one should be obtained and prepared.
+After computation on the current block is completer, the next block should be obtained and prepared.

 .. image:: _static/data_management_flow.png
   :width: 800